 Amend Annex 4, paragraph 5.7.2.to read:

 5.7.2.
-The following checks shall be carried out: OBD checks (performed before or after the test), visual checks for lit malfunction indicator lamps, if installed, checks on air filter, all drive belts, all fluid levels, radiator and fuel filler cap, all vacuum and fuel system hoses and electrical wiring related to the after-treatment system for integrity; checks on ignition, fuel metering and pollution control device components for maladjustments and/or tampering.
+The following checks shall be carried out: OBD checks (performed before or after the test), visual checks for lit malfunction indicator lamps, checks on air filter, all drive belts, all fluid levels, radiator and fuel filler cap, all vacuum and fuel system hoses and electrical wiring related to the after-treatment system for integrity; checks on ignition, fuel metering and pollution control device components for maladjustments and/or tampering.

 Amend Annex 4, Appendix 1, paragraphs 1, to 3., to read: